• Skip to primary navigation

 Homemade Maple Mustard

-Homemade Maple Mustard Recipe It’s maple season, so to make room for the new jars in the cellar, I’ve been cooking with some of the old dark syrups from years gone by.
-Since eating pancakes will only help you use so much, I figured I’d make a few different maple mustards.
-If you love mustard, but have never made homemade mustard, you’re in for a treat, especially if you like it hot, and I’m talking spicy hot here, the way mustard was supposed to be.
+If you love maple mustard, but have never made homemade mustard, you're in for a treat, especially if you like it hot.
+I'm talking spicy hot here: the way mustard was supposed to be.

 Homemade Maple Mustard Recipe